-The Ironbridge and Coalbrookdale area was first designated as a Conservation Area in 1971.
-The wider and current Conservation Area boundary was defined and designated in 1980 and inscribed on the UNESCO list of World Heritage Sites in 1986.
+The Ironbridge and Coalbrookdale area was first designated as a Conservation Area (Severn Gorge Conservation Area) in 1971.
+The Conservation Area was extended in 1980 to include the settlement of Madeley.
+In 1986 the site was also inscribed on the World Heritage List by UNESCO.

-See Figure 1.1 identifying the Conservation Area and World Heritage Site boundary and the main settlements.
+See diagram 1.1 identifying the Conservation Area and World Heritage Site boundary and the main settlements.